senarvi/senarvi.github.io/_posts/2021-12-02-kalman-filter.md

 ### Measurements

 Each measurement <span>$z[n]$</span> has some uncertainty.
-Assume that we know the variance <span>$r$</span> of the measurement error from the specifications of the sensor or through calibration.
-Usually we have multiple sensors, and it’s convenient to store them in a vector.
+Kalman filter assumes that the measurement error is distributed normally (Gaussian distribution).
+We need to know the error variance <span>$r$</span> from the specifications of the sensor or through calibration.
+Usually we measure multiple quantities, and it’s convenient to store them in a vector.
 Then the measurement error is specified as a covariance matrix <span>$R$</span>.

 In some applications we want to first transform the measurements into appropriate outputs.
 For example, we may want to combine the measurements from multiple sensors that measure the same physical quantity.
 In the standard Kalman filter, each output is a linear combination of the measurements, meaning that the transform can be represented as a matrix <span>$H$</span> that we call the observation matrix.

 ### State update equation

-State update equations describe how to combine the measurements and the estimate that is obtainced using our dynamic model to producee a better state estimate.
+State update equations describe how to combine the measurements and the estimate that is obtained using our dynamic model to producee a better state estimate.

 The current state could be estimated as the average of all the previous measurements, but we don't want to store all the previous measurements.
 It's possible to derive the following recursive equation: